 About the Laboratory

 The Phonetics Laboratory was established as an independent department of the University in 1980, and has been considerably expanded since.
 In 2008, the Laboratory was one of the units that contributed to the formation of a new Faculty of Linguistics, Philology, and Phonetics, of which it is now a constituent part.
 It occupies the basement of 41 Wellington Square.
-The experimental area consists of a small recording studio, an acoustics and perception laboratory, a physiology laboratory, and a speech processing laboratory.
+The experimental area consists of two small recording studios (one also doubling as an acoustics and perception laboratory), a physiology laboratory, and a speech processing laboratory.

-Although the lab is only 30 years young, phonetics has been studied at Oxford for about 800 years.
+Although the lab is less than 40 years young, phonetics has been studied at Oxford for about 800 years.
 In the early 13th century, Robert Grosseteste wrote about the different shapes of the mouth in pronouncing the vowels of Latin, and of the transmission of sound through the air.
 (In a 15th-century adaptation: "But for more cliere knowlache of þis part we shuln vndirstonde the nature of our lettris, and first of the v vowels the whiche han divers placis and dyvers maners of their generacioun...")
-Royal Society founders John Wilkins and John Wallis, for example, were among the Enlightenment pioneers of the articulatory description and scientific classification of speech sounds.
+Royal Society founders John Wilkins and John Wallis were among the 17th-century Enlightenment pioneers of the articulatory description and scientific classification of speech sounds.
 In the early 20th Century, Henry Sweet was Reader in Phonetics; in 1913-14, Daniel Jones had a visiting appointment as Taylorian Lecturer in Phonetics, and from 1930 to 1940, J. R. Firth was Lecturer in Phonetics at the Indian Institute.
 "A Brief History of Phonetics at the University of Oxford" prepared for the BAAP 2014 Colloquium is available from here.

-The Laboratory's resources are mainly used by linguistics students, especially graduate students of General Linguistics and Comparative Philology and of other departments working on speech.
-Hardware for physiological study employed by graduate linguistics students includes electroglottography, labial electromyography, measurement of airflow, anatomical models and tube models.
-Signal data may be recorded on an 8-channel digital tape recorder, or 4-channel recording directly to computer disk.
+The Laboratory's resources are mainly used by linguistics students, especially graduate students of Linguistics, Philology and Phonetics, and of other departments working on speech.
+Hardware for physiological study employed by graduate linguistics students includes electroglottography, labial electromyography, measurement of airflow, ultrasound tongue imaging, anatomical models and tube models.